Akshay0231/react-boilerplate/src/react_testing_doc/setup.md

   └── utils/
 ```

-Grouping tests by components helps maintain a clear separation and allows you to focus on testing specific parts of your application.
+Organizing tests by components or functions promotes better isolation and allows you to focus on testing specific parts of your application.

 ### 2.3.3 Naming Convention

 Follow a consistent naming convention for your test files.
-A common practice is to name test files with the `.test.js` or `.spec.js` extension, matching Jest's default test file pattern.
+A common practice is to name test files with the `.test.js` or `.spec.js` extension, as this aligns with Jest's default test file pattern.
 For example:

 ```
 components/